Our Breakthrough Findings

 Metabolic syndrome is a cluster of conditions that occur together, increasing your risk of heart disease, stroke, and Type 2 diabetes.
 These conditions include increased blood pressure, high blood sugar, excess body fat around the waist, and abnormal cholesterol or triglyceride levels.

 In 1996, Dr. W. Wayne Lautt announced that he had discovered a hormone produced by the liver.
-He observed the impact of this hormone on glucose uptake and named the hormone hepatic insulin-sensitizing substance (HISS).
+He observed the impact of this hormone on glucose uptake and later named the hormone hepatalin***

-In young, healthy humans, HISS does two-thirds of the heavy lifting of reducing elevated blood sugar.
-As we age and ingest more refined sugar, we destroy the production of hepatic insulin-sensitizing substance (HISS) in our bodies.
+In young, healthy humans, hepatalin does two-thirds of the heavy lifting of reducing elevated blood sugar.
+As we age and ingest more refined sugar, we destroy the production of hepatalin in our bodies.

-We need the right balance of HISS and insulin to stay healthy.
+We need the right balance of hepatalin and insulin to stay healthy.

 When we eat a meal, our bodies absorb energy from food as glucose, which is a form of sugar.
 Some of that glucose is used immediately as energy.
 What happens to the excess glucose helps to determine our well-being.
 Some of the glucose is stored in our muscle cells as “glycogen”; some of it is stored in fat cells as "triglycerides".
 If our nutrient partitioning is optimal, our muscles take most of the glucose.
 If our nutrient partitioning is poor, more glucose gets stored as fat.

-After extensive study, it became clear to Dr. W. Wayne Lautt that HISS causes glucose to be taken up by muscle.
-Once the liver cannot sufficiently produce HISS, our pancreas creates additional insulin, causing nutrient energy to be partitioned into fat.
+After extensive study, it became clear to Dr. W. Wayne Lautt that hepatalin causes excess glucose to be taken up by muscle.
+Once the liver cannot sufficiently produce hepatalin, our pancreas creates additional insulin, causing nutrient energy to be partitioned into fat.

 Feeding results in an increase of hepatic glutathione (GSH) and a parasympathetic signal to the liver that acts, via acetylcholine (ACh), on muscarinic receptors to activate nitric oxide (NO) release.
 Both of these signals are permissive and both are needed in order for insulin to cause the release of HISS.